Skip to product information

 Notable Context

-What made the Kuiper synthesis (1960) unusual was that it was the last great "Earth-bound" view of the Moon created just before satellite telemetry rendered telescopic observation obsolete.
-Unlike modern satellite maps, this was a manual synthesis.
-Kuiper had to combine photos from five different observatories to account for libration (the Moon's slight "wobble"), ensuring the edges of the globe weren't distorted.
 Because they couldn't fly over the surface, they had to wait for the "terminator line" (the line between day and night) to move.
 This meant that images taken at different sun angles were used to calculate the actual height of mountains based purely on the length of their shadows (no easy feat to calculate heights and depths from millions of miles away).
-This was the first time scientists looked at the Moon not as a celestial object, but to solve a real problem of how to land.
-They were hunting for "parking spots" (the Maria) that were flat enough for a LEM (Lunar Excursion Module) to land without tipping over.
+This was the first time scientists approached the Moon not as a celestial object but as a landing problem.
+They were, as Kuiper described it, looking for parking spots — maria flat enough for a Lunar Excursion Module to land without tipping over.

 About the Publisher